TheGuyFromTheApprentice/ActiveGraphNetworks/Mind_map.md

           "Queryable Relationships in Graphs"
           "Domain-Specific Data Insights"
       "Core Philosophical Frameworks"
-        "The Meaning of Life: Effectus = Quomodo(Initium, Quid, Cur)" "Amplitude as Mass, Frequency as Focus"
+        "The Meaning of Life: Effectus = Quomodo Initium, Quid, Cur" "Amplitude as Mass, Frequency as Focus"
         "Expanding AI to AGI Through Structured Data" "Projects and Experimentation"